crownstone/bluenet/docs/PROTOCOL.md

 1 | Marked as dimmable | When dimming is configured to be allowed, this will be 1.
 2 | Error |  If this is 1, the Crownstone has an error, you can check what error it is in the [error service data](#service_data_encrypted_error), or by reading the [error state](#state_packet).
 3 | Switch locked | When the switch state is locked, this will be 1.
-4 | Reserved | Reserved for future use.
+4 | Time set | If this is 1, the time is set on this Crownstone.
 5 | Reserved | Reserved for future use.
 6 | Reserved | Reserved for future use.
 7 | Reserved | Reserved for future use.